sergiomarotco/Network-segmentation-cheat-sheet/README.md

 ## Level 4 of network segmentation: advanced deployment of security practices at scale
 Each production and corporate services has its own networks: Tier I, Tier II, Tier III.

 The production environment is accessed from isolated computers.
+This type of segmentation is called an air gap, this is close to protecting state secrets.
 Each isolated computer does not have:
 1. incoming accesses from anywhere except from remote corporate laptops via VPN;
 2. outgoing access to the corporate network:
    - no access to the mail service - the threat of spear phishing is not possible;